YBHwang/clova-developer-guide/en-JP/CEK/References/ClovaHomeInterface/Shared_Objects.md

 | [UltraFineDustInfoObject](#UltraFineDustInfoObject)       | Object containing information on ultrafine dust.         |
 | [VolumeInfoObject](#VolumeInfoObject)                     | Object containing information on volume.          |

-## ActionInforObject {#ActionInforObject}
+## ActionInfoObject {#ActionInfoObject}
-ActionInforObject contains information on appliance control actions and expresses a command for an action to be performed on an appliance.
+ActionInfoObject contains information on appliance control actions and expresses a command for an action to be performed on an appliance.

 ### Object fields
 | Field name       | Data type    | Field description                     | Required |